List of women's association football clubs

-This is a partial list of women's association football club teams from all over the world sorted by the confederation they reside in.
-Only teams playing at the highest level in each country are shown; for clubs playing at lower divisions, see the separate articles.
+This is a partial list of women's association football club teams from all over the world sorted by the confederation, association and league they reside in.

 Some clubs do not play in the league of the country in which they are located, but in a neighboring country's league.
 Where this is the case the club is noted as such.